Neo23x0/Fenrir/README.md

 Simple Bash IOC Scanner

 Fenrir is a simple IOC scanner bash script.
 It allows scanning Linux/Unix/OSX systems for the following Indicators of Compromise (IOCs):
-- Hashes (MD5, SHA1, SHA256)
+- Hashes

+   MD5, SHA1 and SHA256 (using md5sum, sha1sum, sha -a 256)

-- File Names (string - checked for substring of the full path, e.g. "temp/p.exe" in "/var/temp/p.exe")
+- File Names

+   string - checked for substring of the full path, e.g. "temp/p.exe" in "/var/temp/p.exe"

-- Strings (grep in files)
+- Strings

+   grep in files

-- Hot Time Frame (define min and max epoch time stamp and get all files that have been created in between)
+- Hot Time Frame

+   using stat in different modes - define min and max epoch time stamp and get all files that have been created in between

 # Why Fenrir?
 FENRIR is the 3rd tool after THOR and LOKI.
 [THOR](http://www.bsk-consulting.de/apt-scanner-thor/) is our full featured APT Scanner with many modules and export types for corporate customers.
 [LOKI](https://github.com/Neo23x0/Loki) is a free and open IOC scanner that uses [YARA](https://plusvic.github.io/yara/) as signature format.